Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Self-Driven Pose Transfer by Permuting Textures

-In the last transformer layer, we replace $F_s^{pl},F_s^{tl}$ in the above equations with features produced by small-kernel encoders (\ie, $F_s^{ps},F_s^{ts}$) in order to reconstruct more detailed information.
+\textbf{Fusing features from the small kernel encoder.} Let $F_s^{ps}, F_s^{ts}$ represent the output feature map of the small-kernel source pose encoder and texture encoder, respectively.
+In the last transformer layer, we replace $F_s^{pl},F_s^{tl}$ in the above equations with features produced by small-kernel encoders (\ie, $F_s^{ps},F_s^{ts}$) to learn more fine-grained image details.
 The output feature map $T$ of the last transformer layer is then fed to the decoder, where $T$ is gradually upsampled to the target person $\hat{E}_s$ and its segmentation mask $S$.

-PAM in the dual branch attention module learns geometric transformation between different postures, and TAM samples the given textures based on the target pose.
-Fusing the two source of information provides a more accurate match between the given pose and textures.
+The cross-attention between two pose branches learns a geometric transformation between different postures.
+Then the texture branch samples the given textures based on the target pose.
+Fusing the two sources of information provides a more accurate match between the given pose and textures.
 By filling in more clothing details that are learned through small kernels, our pose transfer network can then faithfully recover the appearance of clothing items after pose transfer.